Vishwakarma Institute of Technology: Rankings

+The National Institutional Ranking Framework (NIRF) ranked it in the 151-200 band among engineering colleges in 2023.

-33rd Rank (Overall Ranking) in the 175 Engineering Institute Rankings 2021 conducted by Times Engineering Survey.
+It held 33rd Rank (Overall Ranking) in the 175 Engineering Institute Rankings 2021 conducted by Times Engineering Survey.
 24th Rank in the Top 125 Private Engineering Institute Rankings 2021condcuted by Times Engineering Survey.
 36th Rank overall in the India Today Survey Ranking 2021.

 Ranked in the Platinum category at the AICTE-CII survey 2020 and ranked 165th among engineering colleges in 2020 by The National Institutional Ranking Framework (NIRF).
 It also received ‘Band A Ranking’ (Rank between 6th and 25th) by ARIIA Ranking 2020 (Private or self-financed college/institutes).

 The All India Engineering College Survey 2019 by Chronicle, ranked VIT, Pune at #11. ranked. no. 3 among Private Engineering Colleges in West Zone, Source: The Week – Hansa Research Survey 2019 it was also ranked 9th by the All -India Survey 2019 under private engineering institute ranking.

 VIT, Pune has obtained A++grade with a score of 3.53 in NAAC accreditation.

 Best College in India Award, Hall of fame Rio +22 2015 for United Nations Decade of Sustainable Energy, for All India Programme by Centre of United Nations.

-Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 165 among engineering colleges in 2020.